ngx-translate/core/README.md

 npm install ng2-translate --save
 ```

-If you use SystemJS to load your files, you might have to update your config with this:
+If you use SystemJS to load your files, you might have to update your config with this if you don't use `defaultJSExtensions: true`:
 ```js
 System.config({
     packages: {